CDA Range Cookers

 What is a range cooker?

-A range cooker is an all-in-one solution for your cooking needs, because of this, they’re usually larger than your typical cooker, and are between 90cm-110cm wide.
+A range cooker is an all-in-one solution for your cooking needs.
+Range cookers are usually larger than your typical cooker.
+Most models are between 90cm-110cm wide.

 Range cookers contain more than one ‘cavity’ – a technical word for an oven.
 Usually, a range cooker will have two main cavities.
-These cavities are also larger than standard ovens; typically range cookers will have up to 90cm cavities, compared to 60cm on a standard oven.
-Depending on the kitchen stove that you opt for, you’re likely to have another one or two compartments too; a grill, a warming drawer, or both.
+These cavities are also larger than standard ovens.
+Typically range cookers will have up to 90cm cavities, compared to 60cm on a standard oven.
+Depending on the kitchen stove that you opt for you’ll also get a grill, a warming drawer, or both.

-Range cookers have a built-in hob that comes with either five or six rings or burners, depending on whether you’ve opted for electric or gas.
+Range cookers have a built-in hob that comes with either five or six rings or burners.
+If you opt for an electric hob, 5 rings is the norm.
+Expect 6 burners if you choose gas.

 Gas or electric range cookers – which should you opt for?

 The simplest option to go for is the fuel type that your cooker currently runs on.
-Gas is cheaper to cook with, but if you currently have an electric cooker and want to switch over to gas, it may take a while to recoup the cost of installing a gas connection.
+Gas is cheaper to cook with, but switching over to gas can be costly.
+It may take a while to recoup the cost of installing a new gas connection.

-Whilst gas cookers are slightly cheaper to cook with, electric ovens tend to heat more evenly.
-Electric fan ovens also heat up more quickly so you can reduce both cooking temperature and cooking times.
+Whilst gas cookers are cheaper to cook with, electric ovens tend to heat more evenly.
+Electric fan ovens also heat up faster so you can reduce cooking temperature and cooking times.

-A popular choice is to go for duel fuel, which gives you the benefits of an electric oven but with gas hob burners; which tend to heat up more quickly and also cool down more rapidly after use.
+A popular choice is to go for duel fuel, which gives you the benefits of an electric oven but with gas hob burners.
+Gas hobs are popular because they heat up quickly and also cool down more rapidly after use.

 You may also want to consider getting a cooker hood to pair with your range cooker.